Skip to main content

 Paligo does not support using xinfo:proglang on table rows.

-Scoped filtering is a powerful feature in Paligo that allows you even more flexibility when it comes to profiling/filtering content.
-It is designed for when you want to:
+Scoped filtering is a powerful feature in Paligo that allows you even more flexibility when it comes to profiling / filtering content.
+It is designed for when you want to reuse your content in multiple places within the publication and to be able to apply different filters depending on where it appears in the publication.
+Scoped Filtering can be used in combination with Taxonomy Filters.

 Note

-Scoped filtering is an advanced topic.
-Make sure you understand the basic profiling/filtering concepts before using scoped filtering.
+Scoped filtering is advanced.
+Make sure you understand the basic profiling/filtering concepts before using scoped filtering, see Principles of Scoped Filtering

 To show you how scoped filtering can be used, we'll guide you through an example.